ItsNiklas/domjudge-docker/README.md

 # Updating

-To update the containers, you need to rebuild the containers:
+To update the containers, you need to restart the containers by running:

-    $ docker compose -f docker-compose-domserver.yml up -d
+    $ docker compose -f docker-compose-domserver.yml restart
-    $ docker compose -f docker-compose-judgehost.yml up -d --build
+    $ docker compose -f docker-compose-judgehost.yml restart

+This will pull the latest images from Docker Hub and restart the containers.
 Fortunately, the files in the `volumes` directory are persistent, so you don't need to worry about losing your data.